imarc/ops/README.md

 **Version 0.4.5**

-- A local isolated environment focused on PHP development
+- A local development environment focused on PHP-based projects.
 - Zero-config host creation: make a folder.
 - Zero-config self-signed certs for local HTTPS.
 - Shared services out of the box: MariaDB, PostgreSQL, Redis, Mailhog, Adminer, and more.
 - Built on Docker and Traefik.
-Add ad-hoc services as needed.
+Configure project-specific services when required.

 ![Ops Dashboard](dashboard.png)